|This is an unofficial version.

 RENEWAL OF LEASE BY ABSENTEES

-58(1) Where any person who, in pursuance of any covenant or agreement in writing, if within Manitoba and amenable to the process of the Court of Queen's Bench, might be compelled to execute any lease by way of renewal, is not within Manitoba, or is not amenable to the process of the court, the court, on the motion of any person entitled to the renewal, whether the person is or is not under any disability, may direct such person as the court thinks proper to appoint for that purpose to accept a surrender of the subsisting lease, and to make and execute a new lease in the name of the person who ought to have renewed the same.
+58(1) Where any person who, in pursuance of any covenant or agreement in writing, if within Manitoba and amenable to the process of the Court of King's Bench, might be compelled to execute any lease by way of renewal, is not within Manitoba, or is not amenable to the process of the court, the court, on the motion of any person entitled to the renewal, whether the person is or is not under any disability, may direct such person as the court thinks proper to appoint for that purpose to accept a surrender of the subsisting lease, and to make and execute a new lease in the name of the person who ought to have renewed the same.

 58(2) A new lease executed by the person so appointed shall be as valid as if the person in whose name the same was made was alive and not under any disability and had himself executed it.

 58(3) In every such case it shall be in the discretion of the court to direct an action to be brought to establish the right of the person seeking renewal and not to make the order for the new lease unless by the judgment to be made in the action or until after it has been entered.

 58(4) A renewed lease shall not be executed by virtue of this section in pursuance of any covenant, or agreement, unless the sum or sums of money, if any, which ought to be paid on the renewal and the things, if any, which ought to be performed in pursuance of the covenant or agreement by the tenant are first paid and performed, and counterparts of every such renewed lease shall be duly executed by the tenant.